 Ammonia is one of the most common killers of goldfish, especially in new, inexperienced keepers.
 Elevated ammonia levels are part of “new tank syndrome”, which can be avoided by proper tank cycling, filtration, and water maintenance.

-If you notice any symptoms of ammonia poisoning in your goldfish, your first course of action should be to check your water parameters and, if ammonia is present, treat your tank for elevated ammonia and begin treating your fish by supporting immunity and slime coat.
-Even though we are used to smelling a strong smell in the presence of ammonia, you will not see or smell ammonia in your fish tank, so you can’t rely on sight or smell to detect it.
+If you notice any signs of ammonia poisoning in your goldfish, your first course of action should be to check your water parameters and, if ammonia is present, treat your tank for elevated ammonia and begin treating your fish by supporting immunity and slime coat.
+Remember that even though we are used to smelling a strong smell in the presence of ammonia, you will not see or smell ammonia in your fish tank, so you can’t rely on sight or smell to detect it.